danielchou777/UoL.github.io/README.md

 Movement:

 left and right arrow: Move

 space: Jump

-Reminder
+Reminder:
-cherry blossom is collectable, but beaware of canyon...
+Cherry blossom is collectable, but beaware of canyon...